TACC/filemanager/README.md

-One important note is that the developers at NCSA who provided the GSI-SSHTerm library worked around many of their dependency issues by redeploying all of their application's dependent jar class files in their main GSI-SSHTerm-teragrid.jar library.
+One important note is that the developers at NCSA who provided the GSI-SSHTerm library worked around many of their dependency issues by redeploying all of their application's dependent jar class files in their main GSI-SSHTerm-XSEDE.jar library.
 This is generally not a problem unless you're running other applets that rely on the same classes.
 The Java security model does not allow applets to share access to previously loaded classes.
-Thus if one person starts up a grid enabled app then another person starts one up in another windows, say the gsissh and tgfm portlets respectively, then the tgfm will throw a fit and quite because the bouncycastle library was already in the classloader and thus, it cannot relaod the same class or remove the other class from the parent classloader.
+Thus if one person starts up a grid enabled app then another person starts one up in another windows, say the gsissh and XFM portlets respectively, then the XFM will throw a fit and quite because the bouncycastle library was already in the classloader and thus, it cannot relaod the same class or remove the other class from the parent classloader.
 Huge problem.
 Luckily, tThis problem can be avoided by either sharing a common applet archive or hacking the AppletClassLoader by way